Texas Chainsaw Massacre (2022 film): Plot

 Melody and Lila escape the carnage and come across Sally, who locks them in her car before entering the orphanage to confront Leatherface finally.
 She holds him at gunpoint, demanding he remember the pain he inflicted on her and her friends, but is met by only silence before Leatherface walks away.
 Leatherface then attacks the sisters in Sally's car, but they are saved by Sally, who shoots him.
 Sally gives Melody the keys to drive away before pursuing Leatherface.
 Leatherface ambushes and fatally injures Sally.
 Melody hits Leatherface with Sally's car before crashing into a nearby building; Melody is trapped but orders Lila to run away.
-When Leatherface appears, Melody apologizes for what they did to Ginny.
+When Leatherface appears, Melody tearfully apologizes for what they did to Ginny.
 As he moves in to attack, Lila attempts to shoot him, but her gun is empty.
 Sally shoots him instead, and he flees.
-Before dying, she encourages Lila not to run, as he will forever haunt her as she was.
+Before dying of her injuries, Sally encourages Lila not to run, as Leatherface will forever haunt Lila the same way he haunted her.

 Lila then takes Sally's shotgun and pursues Leatherface into an abandoned building, where she is ambushed and attacked.
 Melody arrives and takes Leatherface's chainsaw before using it to uppercut him, knocking him into a pool of water where he sinks to the bottom.
 They escape, and Lila finds Sally's hat and puts it on before starting the morning drive back home.

 Leatherface emerges, still alive, and drags Melody out of the car before decapitating her with his chainsaw in the middle of the street.
 A horrified Lila watches as the self-driving car takes her out of Harlow—Leatherface dances in the street with his chainsaw and Melody's head.

 In a post-credit scene, Leatherface walks down the road towards his childhood home.